Jewish Identity Divided: Our Labels Make Us Weak

 By Izzy Sakhaie

 “I” vs “We” is an age old dilemma.
 I know who I am.
-I have my own labels I use to define myself: Jew, Iranian, an American, a friend, a daughter, a foodie, a strong, independent woman.
+I have my own labels I use to define myself: Jew, Iranian, American.
+A friend, a daughter, a foodie.
+A strong, independent woman.
 I live in peace with my different labels.

 The desire to belong is human nature.
 The problem really seems to arise when we as a Jewish nation begin to subdivide ourselves into various categories.
 Doing so creates disunity, giving us a much weaker voice and making it harder to have a unified front in support of Am Yisrael.
 The desire to be part of something is so strong, it leads us to naturally categorize ourselves into minute sub-categories.
 But unfortunately, this often results in categorizations that can increase our seeing those outside of those subcategories as different.

 We often ask each other about our Jewish labels: “Are you Orthodox?
 Reform?
 Conservative?
 Conservadox?
 Reconstructionist?
 Sephardic?
 Ashkenazi?
 Traditional?
-A daven 3 times a day Jew?
-Or 3 times a year?”
+A 'daven 3 times a day' Jew?
+Or a 'synagogue 3 times a year' one?”
 Yes, we are all Jews; and yes, when we meet a random Jew in the middle of a small town in Italy we feel an immediate bond.
 “Jew” is the label that unites us but, the second we walk away, we tend to re-affiliate ourselves with our self-defined sub-labels.

 Why do we identify with our specific labels more than we identify with our larger and more fundamental label - being a Jew?
 Why does everyone from the outside treat us as the same (an Antisemite doesn’t discriminate between different types of Jews) but we so starkly discriminate within ourselves?